-This is a responsive HTML layout developed for a tool within the security software.
-It is used to visually manage the logs generated by the application, allowing them to be filtered by various criteria.
+This is a HTML design demo I created for a specific tool within this security software we are talking about.
+The utility was to visually manage the logs generated by the application, allowing to filter them by various criteria.

-Some icons I developed for different parts of this security software.
+A sample of some icons I designed for different sections of this security software.

 08. Modals & Extra UI Elements

-Sample of some of the modal windows and UI elements I produced for this project.
+Sample of some modal windows and UI elements I designed for this project.

 09. User Testing

-Below you can read a list of user comments & feedback we received, in no particular order.
+Below you can read a list of the user feedback we received during the testing phase.
 I worked closely with the QA team to test and improve the final product.

 - Restore connection window – give more information and not just show your attempts.